okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/set-up-token-exchange/main/index.md

 1. Name your application and at the bottom of the page select **Allow everyone in your organization to access**.
 1. Click **Save** and at the top of the page click **Back to Applications**.

-> **Note:** We recommend that native applications use the Authorization Code with PKCE authentication flow.
-See [Implement authorization by grant type](/docs/guides/implement-grant-type/authcodepkce/main/#create-the-proof-key-for-code-exchange) for more information on creating the Proof Key for Code Exchange (PKCE) for your native application.
+> **Note:** Okta recommends that native apps use the Authorization Code with PKCE authentication flow.
+See [Implement authorization by grant type](/docs/guides/implement-grant-type/authcodepkce/main/#create-the-proof-key-for-code-exchange) for more information on creating the Proof Key for Code Exchange (PKCE) for your native app.

 ### Create a service app